-One-hundred percent, I know you would have gone further and continued the abuse if you’d had more time or more opportunities, but my breakdown after that trip alerted my parents that something very traumatic had occurred.
+One-hundred percent, I know you would have gone further and continued the abuse if you’d had more time or more opportunities, but for my breakdown after that trip.
 I was balled up on the floor, fetal position, heaving, when I got home.

 My mother kept asking, “S, what happened?
 Just tell me.
 It doesn’t matter what it is.”

 I kept crying, repeatedly, “I can’t.
 I just can’t.”
 I was so ashamed, and my parents loved your family so much.
 I loved your family so much.
 I loved our church so much.
 I felt I would be stabbing them in their hearts with the truth.
 I couldn’t tell my mom.